Ferrari turbocharged V6 F1 engine: Tipo 033/033A (1987/1988)

 After taking pole at Silverstone, Berger put his achievement into perspective, stating that the ultra-fast circuit suited the Ferrari with its emphasis on outright top-end horsepower and not so much on acceleration.
-The Tipo 033A engine, while having good top-end power, suffered from poor throttle response and a lack of low-end power compared to the Honda's engine.
+The Tipo 033A engine, while now having good top-end power, had from the start of the season suffered from poor throttle response and a lack of low-end power compared to Honda's engine.
+Early in the season the Tipo 033A had also suffered from a lack of top end power (with Ferrari embarrassingly slow at home at Imola in front of the tifosi), which was addressed before the Canadian Grand Prix with a revised plenum chamber putting them back on par in power with the all-conquering Honda turbos in the McLarens, though the thirst for fuel and throttle lag remained.